Sustainable Conferencing Initiative

 A paper lunch bag and one of the conference’s reusable BraYn-branded bags being modelled during a poster session.

 For Dr Myriam Catalano, a member of the local organising committee, putting the conference together with a sustainability focus was a rewarding experience.
 “It was challenging to make the conference sustainable, particularly in terms of additional costs, but it is important to make the effort in this period of global warming,” she said.
-“Together, we can do small things that make a big difference for future generations.”

 Are you thinking about how to improve the sustainability of your event?
 Find out more about our Sustainable Conferencing Grants and how we can help you to collaborate productively while minimising your impact on the environment.